Does your credit score affect your car insurance rate?

 Your consumer rights

-You can obtain your credit-based insurance score report through LexisNexis and dispute any unwarranted entries.
-Insurance companies aren't permitted to make any adjustments to your score.
+You can obtain your credit report through TransUnion or LexisNexis and dispute any unwarranted entries.
+Insurance companies aren't permitted to make any adjustments to your credit report, but will recalculate your credit-based insurance score if information from your credit report is corrected.

 The Fair Credit Reporting Act (FCRA) gives you the right to obtain your credit report for free.
 If you notice inaccurate information, you have the right to contest it and correct your credit history.